Pistachios are my go-to nut, and I love them with a touch of spice.

 I tried the pistachio hummus right away, devouring it as I researched for this post.

 We then had pistachio-crusted chicken for dinner, followed by black pepper and pistachio ice cream.
 Yum!

 Intrigued?
 That’s just the tip of the iceberg.
-This list has everything from soup and pasta to granola bars and pesto.
+This list has everything from soup and pasta to granola bars and homemade pesto.

 Let’s dive in!